 A: No, the ban on the Group B cars would ultimately be limited to the B/12 & B/11 “supercar” sub-classes: cars that ran engines of more than 1600 cc (including with the 1.4 multiplier for forced induction).
 Lower tier B/9 and B/10 cars were allowed to compete in their standard form up until the expiration of their respective homologation, albeit many rally organisations thereafter prevented them from scoring championship points.

 Q10: Is the Lancia Stratos a Group B car?

 A: No, the Stratos was homologated for Group 4 in 1974 and was designed nearly a whole decade before Group B. Its purposeful looks makes it often mistaken as being a Group B car in popular culture and social media.
 Furthermore, its homologation had expired before Group B started thus preventing privateers to compete with the car in the WRC.
 However, the Group B Lancia Rallye 037 is considered its spiritual successor and shares many design features with the Stratos.

 Q11: Where can I purchase a Group B car?

 A: Since they were produced in such limited numbers, 200 for road cars (sometimes less due to cheating), it makes them very rare, and the rally cars even rarer (20 units per evolution use).
 They were and remain both very expensive and mostly unattainable for the average person’s salary.
 However, some lesser quality and less famous homologation models can be found in various classified sites mostly around Europe.
 Nearly all rally cars are now owned by museums, by historical organisations, or are in private collections and very rarely come up for sale.
 However, the best place to look for these are in high-profile auctions, again mostly around Europe.
 Owning a genuine Group B rally car is a badge of honour: you will most likely be entered into a registry and be held to some standards about the custody of the car.
 Replicas, although not the real deal, are the cheapest and easiest way to get the feeling of owning a Group B machine.

-Q12: How fast were Group B rally cars and what were their top speed?
+Q12: How quick were Group B rally cars and what were their top speed?